 Once you have purchased your backdrop stand, you need to decide which type of backdrop you will use.
 There are two standard options for backdrops, each chosen based on a photographer’s preference.
 You have the paper roll backdrop or the sheet backdrop.

-A sheet backdrop, better known as a Muslin backdrop, is made of high quality, non-reflective cotton material.
-These are more unique options that will add texture to your images and are available in solid colors, special effects such as airbrushing or even hand painted options.
+A sheet backdrop, better known as a Muslin backdrop, is made of high-quality, non-reflective cotton material.
+These are more unique options that will add texture to your images and are available in solid colors, special effects such as airbrushing or even hand-painted options.
 Attaching Muslin backdrops require several sturdy clamps to connect the material to your backdrop pole.
-Your backdrop setup will come with starter clamps, but it may be best to purchase several more to insure that your backdrop remains intact during your sessions.
+Your backdrop setup will come with starter clamps, but it may be best to purchase several more to ensure that your backdrop remains intact during your sessions.

 Related Post: Best Photography Backdrops

 Now that you have your complete backdrop setup, the last component you need is your studio lighting.
 As previously mentioned, lightning is a very specific and personal preference for each photographer.

 The lighting that you choose will depend on your studio experience and style.
 From softboxes to oktoboxes to stripboxes, the type of lighting kit you assemble will be determined by which types of projects you will shoot.
 In any situation, you can always start off with a starter lighting kit to learn which setup you prefer.

 An example of an affordable and easy-to-use starter lighting kit is by Neewer.
 This kit includes two, 400W continuous lighting setups with umbrellas that can be used for both portrait sessions and video shooting.
 Using continuous light is the first step to understanding studio lighting without integrating more technical gear.
 This option costs only $40 and can be purchased on Amazon.